jroper/openshift-deployment-guide/src/main/paradox/includes/building-using-maven.md

 ## Building the docker image

 Now that we're setup, we can build our docker image.
+To do so, we need to tell the Fabric8 plugin which docker registry to use.
+This can be done using the `docker.registry` system property - this should include the namespace.
+Fabric8 also has built in support for authenticating with OpenShift, which can be enabled using the `docker.useOpenShiftAuth` system property.
 Let's build and deploy the image for the `shopping-cart` project:

 @@snip[building.sh](scripts/building.sh) { #maven }